anrinch/anrinch.github.io/cs588_s25_projects.md

 2. Project design presentation: 15 points
 3. Project report: 5 points

 The project can be done either in single person group, or in larger groups (max size 3 people).
-You may select one of the projects out of the proposals listed below; note that some projects are intended for single person groups only.
+You may select one of the projects out of the proposals listed below.
+Note that some projects are intended for single person groups only and should *not* be attempted by larger groups (single-person).
 You can also propose a project of your own if you think it fits the goals of this course (you need to email me asap if you are planning to do so).
-Please decide by THU (02/06) and send me an email with the project you plan to implement, along with details of your group (one person from each group can email).
-Please mark in your subject "CS588:Project Proposal:".
+Please decide by THU (02/06) and send me an email with the project you plan to implement, along with details of your group (it suffices if one person per group sends an email).
+Please mark your subject as "CS588:Project Proposal:".

 ## Project List ##

-1. **A lightweight system for certificate revocation** (CRLite)
+### A lightweight system for certificate revocation (CRLite)

 [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7958597)